Time Warner Vs The Walt Disney Co B Reaching Agreement Case Study Solution & Analysis

-1. Preserving and developing Facebook Page.
+1. Maintaining and developing Facebook Page.

-One of the potential target markets segments for NASCAR is Hispanics which is the growing population section of U.S.A. however sadly NASCAR had actually been not able to attract the this targeted segment.
-It should develop a Facebook page consisting of the information regarding the races and the areas of tracks to make the customer informative about the core operations of NASCAR.
+One of the possible target markets sections for NASCAR is Hispanics which is the growing population section of U.S.A. however unfortunately NASCAR had actually been unable to draw in the this targeted segment.
+It should develop a Facebook page containing the details regarding the races and the places of tracks to make the customer informative about the core operations of NASCAR.

-4. Presenting multiculturalism at events.
+4. Introducing multiculturalism at events.

-5. Improving Client Experience at Tracks.
+5. Improving Consumer Experience at Tracks.